 Currently available treatments differ considerably for the different types of amyloidosis, but they all focus on reducing the availability of the proteins which form amyloid fibrils (precursor proteins).
 In many cases patients benefit considerably from these treatments, with regression of amyloid deposits once the precursor supply is stopped and subsequent substantial health improvements.

 Amyloidosis is never contagious and it is not cancer, although AL amyloidosis is treated in a similar fashion to a bone marrow cancer called myeloma.

 Many patients with AL amyloidosis respond well to treatment with chemotherapy drugs administered with treatment regimes similar to those used in myeloma, and stem cell transplantation is a successful approach in some patients.

 At present there are no treatments which can actually clear away amyloid deposits.
 However, the Wolfson Drug Discovery Unit, directed by Professor Sir Mark Pepys, is working together with GlaxoSmithKline on the development of treatments to achieve this.

 After over two decades of experience with SAP scanning as a diagnostic aid we are now focusing on the SAP bound to the amyloid deposits as a therapeutic target.
 We are developing a type of treatment approach somewhat like a “guided missile” system.
 The “missiles” we use are antibodies that home in on the SAP in the amyloid deposits.
-The strategy is only feasible because we had previously developed another drug (CPHPC)which removes all the SAP from the blood stream but leaves some SAP in the amyloid deposits to act as the target for the antibodies.
-The treatment works beautifully in experimental models and the first clinical testing has started in 2013.
+The strategy is only feasible because we had previously developed another drug (miridesap, formerly known as CPHPC)which removes all the SAP from the blood stream but leaves some SAP in the amyloid deposits to act as the target for the antibodies.
+The treatment works beautifully in experimental models and is currently undergoing clinical testing.